Drtabet/trial/_sections/Features.md

 order: 5
 ---

-Application development was only started in early January but the app is already full of features
+Application development was started in January 2019 but the app is already full of features.

+Below are the features made available in our Web-App Beta on this website.

 ## Burns